KyleMardell/ci-project-1/TESTING.md

     - [Accessibility Score](https://github.com/KyleMardell/garden-collective/blob/main/media/lighthouse/accessibility-lighthouse-mobile.png)
 - [404 Page](https://github.com/KyleMardell/garden-collective/blob/main/media/lighthouse/404-lighthouse-mobile.png)

+### WAVE

+All pages of the site were tested using the Web Accessibility Evaluation Tool (WAVE)

+### User Testing

+In the user testing stage I had deployed the site on GitHub Pages and asked friends and course peers to test the site for both functionality and looks.
+Here is some of the feedback I recieved and what I changed on the site to reflect this feedback.

+- Paragraph text did not fit the style of the site and should follow the style of the heading font
+    - Changed the font to a more 'handwritten' style to better suit the site
+- Signup page form is more of a contact form than a signup form
+    - Changed naming of 'Signup' to 'Contact' to better suit
+- Desktop headings seems small for the screen size
+    - Increased heading sizes in home and calendar pages

+Some users thought the contact form could be larger on desktop sized screens, others liked the consistant layout across multiple devices.
+After some consideration I decided to keep the size of the contact form for consistancy as user feedback was fairly evenly split.

 ### Site Testing

 I tested the funtionality of the site on multiple browsers, including Chrome, Firefox, Edge and Safari.